1jour1vin

 Wine rated (2023 guide) 95/100

 Barrel sample.
-This estate, whose château is located on Pauillac's main street, has produced a wine with a fine texture, rich tannins and a powerful structure.
-Its blackcurrant aromas add a lovely touch of fruitiness and acidity. - Roger Voss
+This estate, whose château is located on the main street of Pauillac, has produced a wine with a fine texture, rich tannins, and a powerful structure.
+Its blackcurrant aromas add a lovely fruity and tangy touch. — Roger Voss

 James Suckling